-Local SEO (Local Search Engine Optimization) is an essential and useful way to promote your local business, as it helps companies advertise their products and services to local customers as soon as they search for them online.
+Local SEO (Local Search Engine Optimization) is an essential and useful way to promote your local business.
+It helps companies advertise their products and services to local customers as soon as they search for them online.

 You can do this through a variety of methods, some of which differ significantly from what’s practiced in standard SEO, and some of which are far easier to manage using local SEO tools and can require specific local SEO services.
 It is designed to get you listed on that all-important Google Map Pack.

 So why do you need to bother?
-If you’re a local business or you appear for local searches, the map is going to be at the top.
+If you’re a local business or appear for local searches, the map will be at the top.
 That’s why if you’re relying on organic visibility and not targeting that local visibility, you are missing clicks and traffic.
 So it’s an excellent idea to get visibility in any local searches.

-Maybe you’re targeting a phrase like “local accountant Istanbul” or digital marketing agency near me.”.
+Maybe you’re targeting a phrase like “local accountant Istanbul” or “local SEO services near me.”.
 By the way, you don’t need a digital marketing agency near you.
-Being able to touch someone face-to-face has absolutely no bearing on the quality of the digital marketing work.
-But you can imagine that when someone is searching for an emergency locksmith, they are looking for a trusted local company near to them, not someone who’s a hundred fifty kilometers away.
+Being able to touch someone face-to-face has absolutely no bearing on the quality of digital marketing work.
+But you can imagine that when someone is searching for an emergency locksmith, they are looking for a trusted local company near them, not someone a hundred fifty kilometers away.
 It would take hours to reach them.

 What Are the Ranking Factors of Local SEO?

-Let’s mention what are the ranking factors of local SEO, and how can you manipulate them?
-So that your website is ranking top when people search for local terms.
+Let’s mention what the ranking factors of local SEO are and how you can manipulate them so that your website ranks top when people search for local terms.

 The number one ranking factor is location.
 Location is a crucial factor.
 Obviously, if somebody is searching for an emergency locksmith near me, they don’t want to see a business a hundred kilometers away.
-And if they do see a company that’s outside of their location, it’s going to be because that business is really strong in other ranking factors.
-The proximity of your business or your registered address to the searcher’s location is one of the primary ranking factors for local SEO ranking Factor.
+And if they do see a company that’s outside of their location, it will be because that business is solid in other ranking factors.
+The proximity of your business or your registered address to the searcher’s location is one of the primary ranking factors for local SEO.

-The number two factor is citations.
-Citations are instances of your business’s name address and phone number, or N-A-P’s in short.
-Google is looking to see registry info about a business’s listing in the maps.
+The number two is citations.
+Citations are instances of your business’s name, address, and phone number, or N-A-P’s in short.
+Google is looking to see registry info about a business’s listing on the maps.
 This means that Google is looking for lots of citations of your business’s name, address, and phone number around the internet.
 Those are kind of votes of confidence in your industry.
-A business that is talked about and mentioned in lots of different places is a reliable choice.
+A business that is discussed and mentioned in many different places is a reliable choice.

 Reviews are also a critical factor with local SEO.
 We used to see back in the day that you get an average star rating on Google once you got more than five reviews.
 Now, we bet that you’re one of those unique people that look at reviews before you make a purchase, and your customers are exactly the same.
 People want to see that your business has good reviews.